deeprest/sagaGitlabMirror/DEV.md

 - adjust jump anim frame. it pops at the jump arc apex
 - VERIFY jumping and sliding up and over a ledge only **sometimes** snaps to ground mech scaling when flip... looks bad. no flipping.
-"danger ball and chain" needs destruction anims; explosions, and particles?

 #### Easy / Cosmetic
 - city camera bounds